deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Mitch, however, was frowning when he stuck his head round the hatch to the flight deck.
 "Yo, they're refusing us docking." he called.

-Everyone exchanged glances, and Monica and Derek – co-pilot and flight engineer respectively – squeezed into their seats, leaving the three scientists and Kevin to eavesdrop.
+Everyone exchanged glances, and Monica and Derek---co-pilot and flight engineer respectively---squeezed into their seats, leaving the three scientists and Kevin to eavesdrop.

 "Did they say *why*?"